 Home of Samuel Owens from 1840-1851 and William McCoy from 1851-1900.
 Both had significant associations with Santa Fe Trail trade.
 Owens is distinguished for his heroism in the Battle of Sacramento.
 William McCoy was a partner in Waldo, Hall and Company, an early freighting company.
 The property is listed on the National Register of Historic Places and is a Santa Fe National Historic Trail Site.
 Architecturally, the house is an excellent example of the Side Hall Plan with characteristics of the Greek Revival and Italianate styles.
 Mr. and Mrs. Brian Snyder currently own the home and have continued in the ongoing process of restoring and preserving the home.

 Built c.1915, this is an excellent example of American Foursquare architecture, influenced by the Prairie style.
 The property was the home of Dr. Elmer Twyman, who was considered to be a pioneer of cancer surgery.
 From 1922-1939, the home was owned by Benjamin McGuire, the presiding Bishop of the Community of Christ church from 1916-1925.
 Rev. Lyndon W. Harper bought the home c.1940.
 He was minister of the First Christian Church during the depression.
-The home is was locally designated as historic in 1998.
+The home was locally designated in 1998 and is currently owned by Janiece and Terry Meek.

 Constructed c.1887 by Thomas Chapman Bullene, this is a premier example of the Queen Anne style in Independence.
 Thomas Chapman Bullene was an Independence dry goods merchant and an early partner in the Kansas City department store Bullene, Moore, and Emery.
 In 1919, the house was purchased by Robert R. Choplin.
 His daughter Josephine has been credited with having restored the home between c.1969-1971.
 There are 11 stained glass windows in the home, nine of which are displayed in the original living room.
 The home was locally designated in 1998 and is part of the Truman Heritage District and the Harry S Truman National Historic Landmark District.